marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-csdl-specification.md

        </DefiningExpression>
  </Function>
 ```
+?

+?

 ## ComplexType Element (CSDL)

-A **ComplexType** element defines a data structure composed of **EdmSimpleType** properties or other complex types.
+A **ComplexType** element defines a data structure composed of **EdmSimpleType** properties or other complex types.?
 A complex type can be a property of an entity type or another complex type.
 A complex type is similar to an entity type in that a complex type defines data.
 However, there are some key differences between complex types and entity types:

 -   Complex types do not have identities (or keys) and therefore cannot exist independently.
 Complex types can only exist as properties of entity types or other complex types.
 -   Complex types cannot participate in associations.
 Neither end of an association can be a complex type, and therefore navigation properties cannot be defined for complex types.